MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -DistributionPointSetting

-Specifies the prestaged distribution point settings.
+Specify the prestaged distribution point settings:
-Valid values are:

-- AutoDownload.
-Automatically download content when packages are assigned to distribution points.
+- `AutoDownload`: Automatically download content when packages are assigned to distribution points.

-- DeltaCopy.
-Download only content changes to distribution points.
+- `DeltaCopy`: Download only content changes to distribution points.

-- NoDownload.
-Manually copy the content in this package to distribution points.
+- `NoDownload`: Manually copy the content in this package to distribution points.

 ```yaml
 Type: DistributionPointSettingType